Stony Brook Medicine Health News

 For parents considering surgical options for tongue tie, consultation with the specialists at Stony Brook Children’s Pediatric Surgery and Stony Brook Otolaryngology can provide further guidance.
 Our team is equipped to assess and treat tongue ties, ensuring that each child receives care tailored to their specific needs.
 For more information or to schedule a consultation, call (631) 444-2045.

-• Kenneth W Gow, MD
+• Kenneth Gow, MD

 Pediatric General Surgery